-The World Needs the WHO — and the Case for ReformAn Altamar podcast interview with Senior Scholar at the Johns Hopkins Center for Health Security
+The World Needs the WHO — and the Case for ReformAn Altamar podcast interview with

 The World Health Organization (WHO) has come under fire for its handling of the COVID-19 crisis, not only from President Donald Trump, but from others as well for underestimating the dangers of COVID-19.
 The U.S. administration recently announced that the U.S. is leaving the WHO, with President Trump accusing the 194-member organization of becoming a “puppet of China.”